georgebv/pyextremes/docs/user-guide/read-first.md

 of ground truth.
 It is always the responsibility of the user to understand the subject of analysis and to properly interpret the model outputs.

-???+ example
+!!! example
-    A 1000-year wave height of 50 meters is not physical and is an artifact of the underlying statistical model.
+    A 1000-year wave height of 100 meters is not physical and is an artifact of the underlying statistical model.
-    One should always be mindful of the actual process being modeled and remember that the model gives a proabilistic estimate of extreme values under the assumption that the selected model (e.g. GEVD or GPD) correctly describes the real process.
+    One should always be mindful of the actual process being modeled and remember that the model gives a proabilistic estimate of extreme values under the assumption that the selected model (e.g. GEVD or GPD) correctly describes the underlying process (in this example, water waves).

 ## Tutorial Structure
+Each tutorial section covers a particular area of EVA, such as extreme value extraction, fitting a model, or summarizing and visualizing analysis results.
-**pyextremes** consists of individual components (e.g. extreme value extraction, model fitting, visualization, etc.) which can be used to perform a variety of tasks related to EVA.
-In order to make life easier, these components were grouped together in a helper class `EVA` (located in `pyextremes.eva.EVA`) to implement the most common workflow of EVA.
-Because of this, almost every problem can generally be solved using either `EVA` or one or more individual components.
+**pyextremes** was built in a modular fashion where each of these components is implemented independently and can be used on its own.
+In order to make life easier a helper class `EVA` was created (located in `pyextremes.eva.EVA`) which chains these components together to streamline the most common types of EVA workflows and to reduce the amount of code a user needs to write when performing analysis.
-This allows for the library to be flexible and makes it easy to integrate into custom workflows.

-Each tutorial section covers a particular area of EVA, such as extreme value extraction.
-Solutions are presented both using the `EVA` class and individual component used by the `EVA` class behind the scenes.
-Users should be aware that the `EVA` class shown earlier is not the only way to use pyextremes and that learning the library would allow for more flexibility when doing analysis.

-???+ example
-    You can use `pyextremes.get_extremes`,
-    `pyextremes.extremes.block_maxima.get_extremes_block_maxima`, or
-    `pyextremes.extremes.peaks_over_threshold.get_extremes_peaks_over_threshold`
-    functions instead of the `EVA.get_extremes` method to extract extreme values.
-    Those are fully equivalent and, in fact, the `EVA` class uses the `pyextremes.get_extremes` function (which, in turn, usese the other two) behind the scenes.
+When posstible, sections of this tutorial present two alternative ways to perform the same action: via `EVA` and via low-level functions which are using by `EVA` behind the scenes.

 --8<-- "docs/includes/abbreviations.md"